 DIRECTIONS / ZUBEREITUNG

-2. Remove the dough from the fridge, divide into three portions and roll each into a log with a diameter of about 1.6 inches (4cm).
+2. Remove the dough from the fridge, divide it into three portions and roll each into a log with a diameter of about 4cm.
 Place on a baking sheet lined with baking parchment, cover, and place in the fridge again for about 15 minutes.

-3. Preheat the oven to 390°F (200°C).
-Bake the dough logs for about 13-15 minutes.
+3. Preheat the oven to 200°C (390°F).
+Take the logs out of the fridge and bake them for about 13-15 minutes.
 Remove from the oven and let cool on the baking sheet for about 12-15 minutes.
-In the meantime, lower the oven temperature of the oven to 320°F (160°C).
-Cut the pre-baked dough rolls with a sharp knife, each slightly beveled, into slices that are about 0.8 inches (2cm) thick.
+In the meantime, lower the oven temperature of the oven to 160°C (320°F).
+Cut the pre-baked dough rolls with a sharp knife, each slightly beveled, into slices that are about 2cm thick.
 Place the slices on the baking sheet and bake for another 12-15 minutes.
-Remove the Cantuccini from the oven and let cool completely on a wire rack.
+Remove the Cantuccini from the oven and let them cool completely on a wire rack.
 Store in a tightly closing tin.

-3. Den Ofen auf 200°C (390°F) vorheizen.
-Die Teigrollen etwa 13-15 Minuten backen.
+3. Den Ofen auf 200°C (390°F) Ober-/Unterhitze vorheizen.
+Die Teigrollen aus dem Kühlschrank nehmen und für etwa 13-15 Minuten backen.
 Aus dem Ofen holen und auf dem Backblech für etwa 12-15 Minuten abkühlen lassen.
-Die Temperatur des Ofen in der Zwischenzeit auf 160°C (320°F) runterregulieren, dann die vorgebackenen Teigrollen jeweils leicht angeschrägt mit einem scharfen Messer in etwa 2cm (0.8 inches) dicke Scheiben schneiden.
-Die Scheiben auf dem Backblech verteilen und dann noch einmal 12-15 Minuten backen.
+In der Zwischenzeit die Temperatur des Ofens auf 160°C (320°F) herunterregulieren, dann die vorgebackenen Teigrollen jeweils leicht angeschrägt mit einem scharfen Messer in etwa 2cm dicke Scheiben schneiden.
+Die Scheiben auf dem Backblech verteilen und dann noch einmal für etwa 12-15 Minuten backen.
 Die Cantuccini aus dem Ofen holen und auf einem Kuchengitter komplett abkühlen lassen.
 In einer gut schließbaren Dose aufbewahren.

 Here is a version of the recipe you can print easily.